naysw/Fleet_Management_System/README.md

 | customerId | String - UUID/v4 | customer | Yes
 | description| String | vehicle descrion | No

-Query => when you request post data and you set return key and value as query string,
+Query => when you request post data, you can set which data you wold like to getback using `include` for relationship, by default relationship will not include on any request.

 | Name    | Type   | Description                                                                               | Mandatory |
 | ------- | ------ | ----------------------------------------------------------------------------------------- | --------- |